Leumars-o/polling-system/README.md

 1. Deploy the contract to the Stacks blockchain.
 2. To vote for Biden, call `add-poll-biden()` and send 10 STX.
 3. To vote for Trump, call `add-poll-trump()` and send 10 STX.
+4. To vote for Harris, call `add-poll-harris()` and send 10 STX.
-4. Each address can only vote once.
+5. Each address can only vote once.
 Attempting to vote again will result in an error.
-5. The contract owner can check the total vote count by calling `get-poll-count()`.
+6. The contract owner can check the vote counts by calling `get-poll-count()`, `get-poll-biden()` and `get-poll-trump()`.
-6. Anyone can check individual candidate vote counts using `get-poll-biden()` and `get-poll-trump()`.
+7. The contract owner can withdraw STX from the contract by calling `withdraw-stx()` with the desired amount.

 ## Security Considerations

 - Only the contract owner can retrieve the total vote count.
+- Only the contract owner can withdraw STX from the contract.
 - Each vote requires exactly 10 STX to be sent to the contract.
 - Each address can only vote once, preventing multiple votes from the same address
+- The contract checks if it has enough balance before allowing a withdrawal.

 ## Future Improvements

 1. Implement a mechanism to allow vote changes within a certain timeframe.
-2. Add a function to withdraw STX from the contract (accessible only by the owner).
+2. Implement a function to change the contract owner.
 3. Implement a time-bound voting period.
 4. Add more candidates or make the candidate list dynamic.